 Gamers were very angry about this feature to say the least as not only did it assume that every gamer had a stable and consistent internet connection, but more importantly, the overall aim of the feature seemed to be an attempt to kill the second-hand video game market.

 With this proposed feature, even if a gamer had bought a physical copy of a title, the system would register the license of a particular title to a specific gamer tag, meaning that you couldn’t really sell the game after you bought it or even lend to a friend who didn’t have access to your account details.

-While there were other factors of the conference that really annoyed gamers (such as forced Kinect integration and the strong focus on multimedia functions as opposed to gaming), the always online requirement was definitely the most infuriating and created enough uproar that Microsoft made an announcement not even a month later that a Day One patch would remove all such features.
+While there were other factors with regards to the conference that really annoyed gamers (such as forced Kinect integration and the strong focus on multimedia functions as opposed to gaming), the always online requirement was definitely the most infuriating and created enough uproar that Microsoft made an announcement stating that a Day One patch would remove all such features not even a month later.

-The argument here with regards to how this may have affected #sales of the console is that even though Microsoft removed the offensive features, the negative cloud surrounding them still remained and may have affected one’s decision on whether to buy the console or not.
+The argument here with regards to how this may have affected sales of the console is that even though Microsoft removed the offensive features, the negative clout surrounding them still remained and may have affected many gamers’ decision on whether to buy the console or not.

 Many have suggested that those gamers who are not really all that into gaming media may have heard of the announcement of a new console, but not that of the removal of some features and that may have affected sales and that there were also some gamers that may have chosen to refuse to buy the console on principal of trying to include such features.